divio/divio-cloud-docs/how-to/live-performance.rst

 By default, projects use `uWSGI's cheaper mode <https://uwsgi-docs-additions.readthedocs.io/en/latest/Cheaper.html>`_.

 When the site is idling in cheaper mode, uWSGI will dismiss unneeded web workers.
 This saves RAM, and is the recommended configuration for most projects.
-In some circumstances however, it can be advantageous to disable this mode, or adjust its settings.
+In some circumstances however it can be advantageous to disable this mode, or adjust its settings.

 This is generally only applicable to constant high-traffic sites.
 Please contact Divio support if you feel you need to